barty-s/client_list_app/README.md

 - For an explanation of datetime and date countdown - https://www.dataquest.io/blog/python-datetime/, https://docs.python.org/3/library/datetime.html
 - For help with date validation - https://stackoverflow.com/questions/64601493/time-cannot-be-set-in-the-past-condition-python
 - For explanation on OS and the clear screen method - https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python
-- For explanation on converting decimal time to mm:ss for the race pace calculations functions and to customize code to fit the needs of this app - https://stackoverflow.com/questions/32087209/converting-decimal-time-hh-hhh-into-hhmmss-in-python
+- For explanation on converting decimal time to mm:ss for the race pace calculations functions - https://stackoverflow.com/questions/32087209/converting-decimal-time-hh-hhh-into-hhmmss-in-python
 - For explanation of divmod() funtion - https://www.programiz.com/python-programming/methods/built-in/divmod
 - For explanation on converting strings to datetime objects - https://www.datacamp.com/tutorial/converting-strings-datetime-objects
 - For an explanation on how to import and use termcolor - https://pypi.org/project/termcolor/